engr-ahmad-munawar/engr-ahmad-munawar.github.io-Portfolio-/_posts/2026-04-01-first-post.md

 ---
 layout: default
-title: "first-post"
+title:  "My Failure to Focus:My ECAT Comeback Story"
 date: 2026-04-01
 permalink: /first-post/
 ---
-#                                  "My Failure to Focus:My ECAT Comeback Story"

 # My ECAT Journey
 This is the story of how I stayed focused and made a comeback.